Goschjann/seminar_manil_lmu/README.md

 # Example Code

 It is your job to implement and run your method of choice on these manifold learning tasks.
 Refer to the script `lle_example.py` as a first example of how such an implementation could look like (simply using the `sklearn` implementation of LLE's in this case).
+Simply run the default version via `python lle_example.py` while you could check out some command line arguments.
 As stated in the intro, you are also free to work with `R` for the implementation.